vukkumsp/voter-coin-dapp/README.md

 ### Deploy contract via scripts
 `npx hardhat run --network localhost ./scripts/0_deploy.js`

+### To populate blockchain with test data via scripts

 `npx hardhat run --network localhost ./scripts/1_seed_data.js`

+### Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

 ## Details about contract